1. TAKING THE LEAD

 3. GEEKIE GETS IT DONE

 While Poturalski has held a slight edge throughout the playoffs thus far, Morgan Geekie has been right there turning in a stellar run as well.
 The rookie is tied for third in Calder Cup Playoff scoring and just two behind Poturalski’s league-leading mark.
-Geekie has been a picture of consistency during this postseason, finding the scoresheet in all but one of the Checkers’ playoff games to this point.
+Geekie has been a picture of consistency during this postseason, finding the scoresheet in all but one of the Checkers’ playoff games to this point.4.
+KILLING IT

 The Checkers knew coming into this series that they would have their work cut out for them facing a lethal Toronto power play, but they have been more than up to the task so far.
 The Marlies had a staggering seven man advantages in Game 3 but were shut out for the first six, only converting on their last opportunity in the waning minutes of regulation.
-In fact, before that late tally, the Checkers had successfully killed off nine consecutive Toronto power plays.
+In fact, before that late tally, the Checkers had successfully killed off nine consecutive Toronto power plays.“Our kill did a great job but we have to stay composed and make sure that when they’re taking runs at our guys we don’t retaliate,” said Vellucci.
+“Sometimes you have to take a punch or a trip for the team and turn the cheek and live for another day.”

 On the flip side, the Checkers are looking to kickstart their own power play, as they have gone scoreless across seven man advantages during this series.